Elena-shi0912/CS348-Project-BackEnd/README.md

 # CS348-Project-BackEnd

+## How to create database
+With mySQL installed and running, open mysql workbench, copy the content inside createTables.sql into a query file running the create to generate all tables
+[NOTE: you need to comment the last 2 triggers in the sql file first]

-## How to create and load sample database
+## How to load sample database
-Please run the sql script _DatabaseStructure.sql_ to create tables and then import data from _carInfo.csv, DriverInfo.csv, PostInfo.csv, Review.csv_, and _UserInfo.csv_ files.
+Step1: Download all CSV files under folder Sample_Data_M2 and also populate_sample_data.sql

+Step2: Change the file location of each CSV file in populate_sample_data.sql to the location in your computer

+Step3: With mySQL running, enter the command 'source location-of-populate_sample_data.sql' to populate the sample data into tables

+Step4: Run the comment out 2 triggers now

-1. How to create and load sample database?
+## How to get and load production data
-Step 1: Set up MySQL properly on your local machine

-Step 2: Run DatabaseStructure.sql to create and populate tables for the database with sample data (the five csv files in sample data dir contain the sample data for each table)
+Step1: Download the production_data_v2.py under folder Production_Data

+Step2: Run the python script to automatically generate CSV file for each table

+Step3: Down populate_database.sql under Production_Data folder and follow the same step as sample data to populate production data

+Step4: Rerun the 2 triggers (if you did not run them after populating sample data)

-2. How to run the working database-driven application?
+## How to run the working database-driven application?

 Pre-requisite: You have NodeJS set up properly
 Step 1: Create the directory (named as carpool here) for workspace